-Wind chill is a huge factor when considering cold.
+The wind chill is a huge factor when considering cold.
 A strong breeze is enough to cut through your clothing and you can get frostbite on exposed skin.
 Weather reports will usually include a wind chill warning.
-Make sure you prepare for sudden wind chill conditions with wind resistant warm clothing.
+Make sure you prepare for sudden wind chill conditions with wind-resistant warm clothing.

-Warm drinks like teas and hot cider are great for fighting off the cold.
+Warm drinks like tea and hot cider are great for fighting off the cold.
 Alcohol and caffeine make things worse and make you lose heat more rapidly.

 Bundle up before you step out of the house.
 Never leave the house without bundling up first, even if it‘s just to put out the garbage bag.
 All Canadians know a story about someone who froze to death in front of their own house because they couldn’t get back in.

 More good quality clothing is the obvious answer to extremely cold temperatures.
-Wear lots of layers; take a hat, warm gloves, a woollen scarf and something to cover your face.
+Wear lots of layers; take a hat, warm gloves, a woolen scarf, and something to cover your face.
 Wear thermal underwear, it might save you from a bad experience of being cold.
-Choose woollen materials over cotton.
+Choose woolen materials over cotton.

 Winter driving tips can’t be missed on a Canadian winter checklist.